 "This used copy of Lilo & Stitch has that chick in accounting's name all over it."

-It's an innocent enough idea, but if you deny the fact that it also turns any office into a melting pot of paranoia, resentment, and frustration, you probably invented the concept and aren't willing to acknowledge the hell you've unleashed upon the rest of the world.
+It's an innocent enough idea, but if you deny the fact that it also turns any office into a melting pot of paranoia, resentment, and frustration, then you probably invented the concept and aren't willing to acknowledge the hell you've unleashed upon the rest of the world.

 "Guess who's giving out designer Post-it notes this year."

 For example, there's at least one person in every Secret Santa program who clearly just gives out random shit they have laying around the house.
 For this person, Secret Santa is all about receiving.
-They receive thoughtful gifts from you, and in turn you receive three bottles of hotel shampoo (DoubleTree!) and a baseball cap with your employer's logo on it (the same one you all received at a company outing two months prior).
+They receive thoughtful gifts from you, and in turn, you receive three bottles of hotel shampoo (DoubleTree!) and a baseball cap with your employer's logo on it (the same one you all received at a company outing two months prior).

 That shampoo will look great in your disgusting bathroom, though!

 Another regular in the starting lineup of any Secret Santa program is the lottery ticket guy, which could actually be a man or a woman, but history has yet to produce a fuckable woman with a lottery addiction, so referring to this person as a guy is always acceptable.
-And make no mistake, addiction is exactly what you're a party to when your Secret Santa partner gives you the gift of lottery tickets.
+And make no mistake, addiction is exactly what you're a party to when your Secret Santa partner gives you lottery tickets.
 They aren't saying "Hey, I hope my gift earns you enough cash to quit your day job."
 No, the real message here is "I have a problem, and I've decided to make it your problem as well this Christmas by using the money I would've spent on your gift to further my addiction instead."

-"And then if you win I'll just kill you in the parking lot!"
+"And then if you win, I'll just kill you in the parking lot!"

 Except you can't do that either, because if you do, then you're the asshole who doesn't like your co-workers.
 It's that pressure to take part combined with every problem listed before it that makes Secret Santa one of the biggest plagues currently infecting the holiday season.

 #4.
-The Elf on the Shelf
+The Elf On The Shelf

 "The Elf on the Shelf" became a Christmas tradition when a book of the same name said it should back in 2005.
 Basically, it involves placing an elf doll somewhere in your home and telling your children that he's there to watch them and report the findings directly to Santa Claus, which he does by going all the way back to the North Pole every single night.
 He then "returns" the next day, positioned in a new spot, where he can once again rule over your child's behavior using nothing more than his dead-eyed stare.